+Required fee.

 Applicant’s name, street address, phone number, and e-mail address.
 If the applicant is the owner, then each person having a fee interest in the property must sign the application.
 If the applicant is a corporation, a corporate officer must sign the application.
 If the applicant is a limited liability company, the manager or a member must sign the application.
 If the applicant is a partnership, a general partner must sign the application.
 If the applicant is not the owner, the applicant must submit a document signed by the owner(s) of record which authorizes the applicant to submit the application and agrees to be bound by the provisions of applicable statutes, ordinances, rules and regulations.

 If different from the applicant, developer’s name, street address, phone number and e-mail address.

-Address, tax code number(s) and legal description of the subject property.
+Address, tax code number(s), and legal description of the subject property.

 Name, street address, phone number, and e-mail address of the engineer, architect, landscape architect, land planner, and/or land surveyor aiding in preparation of the site plan.